 I made this over the weekend and it was DELICIOUS!
 I love that it doesn’t call for added sweetener (just bananas and cherries which made it sweet enough).
 I used a little bit less almond extract than what was called for (I always do because I think almond extract is so strong) and this made 6 servings as called out.
 I’ve been eating it plain (warmed up) but my husband loved it with peanut butter.

-I am so happy that you enjoyed this recipe, Barbara!
-I love hearing the additional ingredients you included, sounds delicious!
-Thank you for your review + star rating, I so appreciate you being here!
+1. Yay!
+I am so glad to hear that you are enjoying this recipe, Stephanie.
+Thank you for your review + star rating, it means so much to me!